 You do not have to change your PROC SQL code.
 The way to do this is to wrap your code inside a CONNECT statement, which points to the location of the SPD Server tables.
-This technique is referred to as pass-through.
+This technique is referred to as the pass-through facility.
 Normal operating system and ACL privileges apply to the user ID making the query during the CONNECT process.
 Your PROC SQL code should work with a few exceptions.
-For more information, see "Differences between SAS SQL and SPD Server SQL " on page 141. .
+For more information, see "Differences between SAS SQL and SPD Server SQL " on page 146. .

-Once you establish a working CONNECT statement which points to the location of your SPD Server tables, you can assign a LIBNAME to the SPD Server table path with a libref command.
-This allows the simple name you assign to the SPD Server table to be used in the SQL query, which keeps your SQL query as short as possible.
+Once you establish a working CONNECT statement that points to the location of your SPD Server tables, you can assign a LIBNAME to the SPD Server table path with a libref command.
+This enables the simple name that you assign to the SPD Server table to be used in the SQL query, which keeps your SQL query as short as possible.